 - Represented a publicly traded energy project developer in the non-recourse bank financing of a 70 MW solar PV generation project

-- Represented a solar project developer in interaction with a local utility for a 75 MW solar power project
+- Represented a solar project developer negotiating with a local utility for a 75 MW solar power project in Puerto Rico

 * Certain representations undertaken prior to joining Foley & Lardner LLP

 Darin was previously recognized by The District of Columbia Court of Appeals and Superior Court of the District of Columbia to the Capital Pro Bono Honor Roll.